 I arrived in Nuestra Señora de La Paz (Our Lady of Peace) with little time to spare.

-Before leaving the semi-tropical warmth of Santa Cruz de la Sierra, I posted a message on Facebook asking friends what I should see and do during my less than 24 hours in the Bolivian capital.
+Before leaving the semi-tropical warmth of Santa Cruz de la Sierra, I posted a message on Facebook asking friends what I should see and do during my less than 24 hours in the Bolivian capital of La Paz.

-More than one suggested I find a way into San Pedro Prison, an idea I was willing to entertain given I trusted the two friends suggesting it, but more on that later.
+More than one suggested I find a way into San Pedro Prison, an idea I was willing to entertain given I trusted the two friends offering it, but more on that later.

 Flying Into La Paz

-The city of La Paz is actually located 8km away from the airport, down in a valley.
+The city of La Paz is located 8 km away from the airport, down in a valley.

-The good news is the altitude is slightly less when you’re in the city center than at the airport, but given I was coming from Santa Cruz, which was close to sea level, a few hundred meters wasn’t going to make a big difference to my body.
+The good news is the altitude is slightly less when you're in the city center than at the airport, but given I was coming from Santa Cruz, which was close to sea level, a few hundred meters wouldn't make a big difference to my body.